 This website then combines literary, epigraphic, and visual data in order to aid students and researchers in a fuller understanding of ethnographic culture.
 It also facilitates the reconstruction of minoritized ethnic groups spread across time (from the fifth century BCE to the sixth century CE) and geography (across the Mediterranean and near east).

 There are times when the organization of material mimics or uses terms from the ancient material.
 This is not to naturalize those categories or terms, but rather to more clearly demonstrate the categories with which ancient writers were working.

 Who did it?: This website reflects the ongoing work of Maia Kotrosits and Phil Harland (along with voluntary scholarly contributors) supported by a grant from the Social Sciences and Humanities Research Council of Canada (SSHRC) under the rubric of “Ethnicity, Diaspora, and Ethnographic Culture in the Greco-Roman World.”
-Many thanks to the Research Assistants from York University who have made important contributions: Amy House, Victoria Muccilli, and Daniel Mitchell.
+Many thanks to the Research Assistants from York University who have helped with inputting or checking translations: Amy House, Victoria Muccilli, Daniel Mitchell, and Rosalie Reis.

 Who are those guys shaking hands at the top?: Aglibol and Malakbel.
 The monument is from Rome and is a dedication to the Palmyrene gods Aglibol (Moon) and Malakbel (Sun) by Iahari son of Haliphi from Palmyra in Syria (IGUR I 119-120; 236 CE).
 The inscription is bilingual, in both Greek and Palmyrene.
 That is not a giant asparagus in the middle.
 (Currently in the basement of the Capitoline museum in Rome; photo by Harland).